Linear Response and Optimal Fingerprinting for Nonautonomous Systems

 \section{Recovering the Perturbation Formulas for Autonomous Markov Chains}

-In our treatment above we have not required that the pullback measure is in any sense \textit{close} to a suitably defined invariant measure.
-Here we want to show that if instead we assume that the pullback measure is can be reconstructed perturbatively, it is possible to recover, when suitable limits are taken, previously derived response formulas.
+We have not required that the equivariant measure is \textit{close} to a suitably defined invariant measure.
+Here we show that if instead this is the case, it is possible to recover, when suitable limits are taken, previously derived response formulas.